idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Tech Guru

-I did a great job writing content, but not messering around with my vim or bash or python setup.
+I did a great job writing content, but not messing around with my vim or bash or python setup.
 Good for me!
-I spent some time playing with [OpenAI3](https://github.com/idvorkin/LinqPadSnippets/blob/628072a882250daa16b142c023c104b8fb520bc1/python/gpt3.py#L1), but that was pretty fun, very glad I did.
+I spent some time playing with [Open AI3](https://github.com/idvorkin/LinqPadSnippets/blob/628072a882250daa16b142c023c104b8fb520bc1/python/gpt3.py#L1), but that was pretty fun, very glad I did.

 #### DENY LIST: Shell + Enabling Environment + Python in VIM